Azure/Databricks360/iac-adb-360/README.md

 4. **Configure and run the pipeline to bootstrap the contents of UC: catalog, schema, credentials and external location as bronze**

-4.1. make sure the variables in Azure Devops are in place
+4.1. make sure the variables in Azure Devops are in place (you're going to have to add a few more)

 ![ADO-Variables](/imagery/ado-variables.png)